iomeanslife/iomeanslife.github.io/articles/thoughts-conversations.md

 ### Romania

 Interesting people.
 The older generation is stuck in conservative religious ways, but the younger one is more worldly and modern, partly hustling in cities like London and working in service or IT.
-It'd be cool if they'd get a big IT and finance industry going, they certainly do have the skilled labourers for that.
+Already doing work in the vehicle industry, it'd be cool if they would also get a big IT and finance industry going.
+They certainly do have the skilled and motivatedlabourers for that, if only the pay would be more competitive.